Stock Analysis on Net

 2 Click competitor name to see calculations.

-The analysis of the quarterly financial data reveals distinct trends in the company's operational efficiency and working capital management over the observed periods.
+The quarterly financial data reveals notable trends in the company’s working capital management, particularly in inventory turnover, receivables collection, and the resulting operating cycle over the observed periods.

 Average Inventory Processing Period